 The mandate of the Vancouver City Planning Commission (VCPC) is to advise City Council on matters relating to the planning and development of the City as citizens of the City of Vancouver; and in particular, to represent ideas and opinions about the future of the city and to consider and report to Council on any proposal likely to have a significant effect on this future.

-To help inform its work in 2016, the Commission looked to 2016 The United Nations Conference on Housing and Sustainable Urban Development (Habitat III)’s New Urban Agenda (NUA), which lays out a framework for resilient and sustainable urban development at the local, national and international level for the next 20 years.
-The NUA has benefited from the highest level of expertise from around the world in its background papers, and a series of extensive consultations (Preparatory Committee meetings) and meetings conducted by partner organizations.
+To help inform its work , the Commissions looks to the 2016 The United Nations Conference on Housing and Sustainable Urban Development (Habitat III)’s New Urban Agenda (NUA), which lays out a framework for resilient and sustainable urban development at the local, national and international level for the next 20 years.
+The NUA has benefited from the highest level of expertise from around the world in its background papers, and a series of extensive consultations and meetings conducted by partner organizations.

 It is clear that Vancouver has already made considerable progress on many of the basic building blocks identified within the NUA and many other cities often look to the City as a model, nationally and internationally.
 This is a matter of well-deserved pride on behalf of Vancouver’s elected officials and professional staff, businesses, community organizations and citizens.

 At the same time, the City of Vancouver is confronting several ‘wicked’ problems – particularly complex issues involving many levels of government and sometimes competing objectives of groups within the City.
 A few of Vancouver’s more challenging development-related issues include:

 - The growing gap between the rich and poor;

 - Affordability in general, and of housing in particular;

 - The credibility gap between public consultation processes and perceived results;

 - The relationship of planning programs to the development of sustainable and healthy neighbourhoods, and,

 - Concerns related to the sustainability and quality of public space and public amenities.